CORE VALUE STATEMENTS

 Sales topped $7.1 million in 2017 with the completion of the expansion project.
 Sales growth slowed in 2018 and 2019 with the opening of the first direct natural foods competitor for Wheatsfield.
 The addition of Fresh Thyme into the grocery market scene in Ames changed the competitive landscape for the Co-op and sales decreased significantly.
 Much of the past couple of years was spent examining every aspect of the store operation in an effort to control and match expenses to the decreased level of revenues while striving to regain market share in the face of increased competition.

-Things turned around for the Co-op when Fresh Thyme closed its Ames store in November 2019.
-Sales started increasing right after they closed and continued to improve throughout the Coronavirus pandemic in 2020-2021.
-The impacts of the pandemic on the Co-op have been far reaching but Wheatsfield remained strong in its commitment to serve its member-owners and the community by offering a safe place to shop when most other places were shut down.
-The quick addition of a curbside pickup program as the pandemic was taking hold in Iowa in March 2020 changed the way we do business and offered a glimpse into how grocery stores will operate in the future.
-As we come to the end of the fiscal year, sales are projected to be over $8 million for the first time ever, a huge milestone that helps to realize the vision of the 2016 expansion project.
+Things turned around for the co-op when Fresh Thyme closed its Ames store in November 2019.
+Sales started increasing right away after they closed and continued to improve throughout the Coronavirus pandemic in 2020-2021.
+The impacts of the pandemic on the co-op were far reaching but Wheatsfield remained strong in its commitment to serve its member-owners and the community by offering a safe place to work and shop when many other businesses were closed.
+The quick addition and success of a curbside pickup program as the pandemic was taking hold in Iowa in March 2020 offered a glimpse into how grocery stores may operate in the future.